soccermatics/twelve-gpt-educational/model cards/model-card-wvs-chat.md

 ## Intended use

 The *primary use case* of this wordalisation is eductional.
-It shows how to convert a dataframe of football statistics about a player into a text about that player, which might be used by a scout or be of interest to a football fan.
-A *secondary use case* might be for users to understand more about the skills of male atheletes playing in the Premier League during 2017-18.
-However, this version cannot be used for professional purposes, i.e. professional football scouting, partly because the data is out of date, but mainly because the functionality is limited.
-Professional use is thus *out of scope*.
-Use of the chat for queires not relating to the data at hand is also *out of scope*.
+It shows how to convert a dataframe of statistics about a countries into a text about a chosen country.
+This version cannot be used for insight generation purposes, i.e. data analysis, firstly because we do not guarantee the quality of the data and because the functionality is limited.
+Data analysis is thus *out of scope*.
+Use of the chat for queries not relating to the data at hand is also *out of scope*.

 ## Factors